Christmas tree hunt; Mequon nursery helps create family traditions - NewsBreak

 Milwaukee youth life coach killed in crash 'impacted a lot of people'

-MILWAUKEE - Shannon King, a Milwaukee youth life coach, helped kids achieve their dreams.
-Now, the community is honoring her life after she was killed in a crash early Sunday, Nov.
-27. The crash happened around 2:30 a.m. near 76th and Fond du Lac.
-"She helped a lot of people,"...
+Shannon King, a Milwaukee youth life coach, helped kids achieve their dreams.
+Now, the community is honoring her life after she was killed in a crash early Sunday.

 Comments / 0